Ingatestone: Geology

 Ingatestone lies just to the north of the southernmost limit of glaciation in the British Isles.
 Surface deposits over much of the area consist of boulder clay and it is only to the north-east that there are more sandy deposits.
 Geologist Ciara Lovatt conducted several rock mineral experiments on deposits within Ingatestone in the 1980s.
 The glacial deposits overlie London clay, which can be seen occasionally in the bed of the River Wid and its tributaries.

 The geology of the area is responsible for the landscape and the character of farming in surrounding area.
 Crop farming is the typical use of boulder clay lands.
 The sandy deposits to the north-east of Ingatestone are a contributory factor in the greater incidence of woodland and non-arable land in this area.

 Places of interest

 Ingatestone Hall has been the home of the Petre family since the 16th century, who reside there to this day.
-The location was chosen due to the similarity of the village's Latin name with their own.
-A tomb monument to members of the family is located in the parish church of St Edmund and St Mary's.
+There is a tomb monument to members of the family in the parish church of St Edmund and St Mary's.